muqingyu666/ContrailDetectionShowcase/README.md

 - scipy
 - opencv-python
 - scikit-image

-## Example Output

-The detector produces visualizations showing:
-- Original and preprocessed images
-- Response strength at each analyzed angle
-- Combined detection results with orientation color-coding
-- Binary detection mask overlaid on the original image

 This demo is intended for educational purposes to showcase the effectiveness of directional convolution kernels in identifying linear features in cloud imagery.